glue-viz/glue-jupyter/docs/developer_notes.rst

 detailed tutorials to find out about the programmatic API for various key components of glue:

-* :ref:`glue-qt:data_tutorial` - for the data collection, data, and subsets
+* :ref:`glueviz:data_tutorial` - for the data collection, data, and subsets
-* :ref:`glue-qt:linking-framework` - for the data linking framework
+* :ref:`glueviz:linking-framework` - for the data linking framework
-* :ref:`glue-qt:communication` - for the event framework
+* :ref:`glueviz:communication` - for the event framework

 Inspecting glue messages being broadcast
 ----------------------------------------